alexandrecz/Xamarin/README.md

  * XamarinGit { a multitab app that use the github api to find public repositories by name or even by username};

- * XamarinUI { a simple app that show the mainly UI Componentes of XamarinForms}; ---comming soon
+ * XamarinUI { a simple app that show the mainly UI Componentes of XamarinForms};

  * XamarinThemes { a simple example of how make play with differents themes}; ---comming soon